-The garden began in the latter half of the 15th century when Bartolomeo Scala assigned Giuliano da Sangallo to design his palace, the garden was part of the palace property.
-Two centuries later, the Medici family, by its representative, the Cardinal Alessandro de Medici had ownership of the garden which subsequently became the property of Constanza de Medici.
-The latter married Count Guido Alberto della Gherardesca; hence, the name of the Garden.
+The garden began in the latter half of the 15th century when Bartolomeo Scala assigned Giuliano da Sangallo to design his palace; the garden was part of the palace property.
+Two centuries later, by its representative, the Medici family, the Cardinal Alessandro de Medici had ownership of the garden, which subsequently became the property of Constanza de Medici.
+The latter married Count Guido Alberto Della Gherardesca; hence, the name of the Garden.
 The layout was redesigned by the count and filled with rare species of plants, trees and interspersed with several small architectural structures, such as an Ionic temple and a tepidarium.

-The Giardino’s Renaissance beginnings were designed by Italian politician, author and historian Bartholomeo Scala and have evolved over time to be the massive garden setting for guests and visitors to the Four Seasons Hotel in Florence.
+The Giardino’s Renaissance beginnings were designed by Italian politician, author and historian Bartholomeo Scala and have evolved to be the massive garden setting for guests and visitors to the Four Seasons Hotel in Florence.
 It is a garden of delights with paths, shrubs, trees and an iconic temple and tepidarium.

-On a recent trip to Italy, we took the time to visit to see for ourselves this monumental garden and we were not disappointed.
+On a recent trip to Italy, we took the time to visit to see for ourselves this monumental garden, and we were not disappointed.
 On arrival, we strolled out across the terrace from the Hotel to find a lush forest of magnificent old trees and beautifully manicured, verdant lawns.
 As we rounded the corner there, dotted from place to place were ancient-looking sculptures in the distance on the vast lawn and at every turn of the path.
 At first glance, one might think the women were on a stroll through the garden in the Louis XV1 period.

 This beautiful green space of the garden is nearby to the Cathedral of Santa Maria del Fiore, Academy Gallery, San Lorenzo Church, Piazza Donatello, and Bargello Museum.
-Throughout the garden are hidden gems and small private gazebos.
-A sanctuary created by the walls of trees and hedges, hidden pathways and modern art installations perfect for a picnic or a quiet sit away from the frenzy of the Florentine crowds.
+Throughout the garden are hidden gems, and small private gazebos.
+A sanctuary created by the walls of trees and hedges, hidden pathways, and modern art installations.
+Perfect for a picnic or a quiet sit, away from the frenzy of the Florentine crowds.

 Content and Photos Di Baker 2018 All Rights Reserved